 Art Shift: The in-game cutscenes are rendered in the engine, but whenever you enter a DLC's first zone, you get a cutscene that's usually either silhouettes (Moxxi's Underdome Riot) or pen drawings (interrupted by a child's chalk drawings several times during The Zombie Island of Dr. Ned's intro.).

-Skags and Psychos lead their targets.
+Skags and Psychos lead their targets whenever possible, instead of blindly chasing after them.
 The novelty wears off, but it's effective for such a simple strategy.